 We recommend that your guests wear comfortable clothing and sports shoes that lace up firmly.
 If a guest has hair that’s long enough to put in a ponytail, they should bring along a hair tie.

-If you’re hosting a party for minors, make sure that each child brings a completed, signed waiver from his/her parent or legal guardian.
+If you’re hosting a birthday party for kids, make sure that each minor brings a completed, signed waiver from his/her parent or legal guardian.
 Only waivers signed by the child’s parent or legal guardian may be accepted.
 The child won’t be able to fly without it, and we don’t want any sad kids at the party!

 A minor must have our waiver signed by a parent or legal guardian in order to fly.